slsa-framework/oss-na24-slsa-workshop/activities/01/readme.md

 After completing this activity, you should be able to answer the following questions:

 1. What is a SLSA builder?
 How many levels can it have?
+2. What is SLSA provenance?
+WHat information does it contain?
-2. A builder builds artifacts and generates SLSA provenance for them.
-What is the necessary metadata to verify provenance for an artifact?
+3. What is the necessary metadata to verify SLSA provenance for an artifact?